About

 Charles Bukowski

-Sacred geometry inspires us to access the most profound truths.
+Why is sacred geometry cool?
+Because it describes the dimensions of consciousness.
 Long derided as the legacy of primordial man, its real benefit is how to live life—a modality based on balance.
-Because it involves the psychological interpretation of geometry, it invites us to harmonise the universe with the soul.
-This is the ultimate state of grace:
+As the psychological interpretation of geometry, it invites us to harmonise our soul with the cosmos.
+This leads us to a state of grace:

 So alchemy is based on our willingness to wed our mirrored natures and discover that psychological opposites can, in fact, be reconciled.
 This is the hero’s journey at the heart of the universe—having the courage to embrace the darkness.